JHU-PL-Lab/www-fpse/lecture/specification-test.md

 ### Fuzz testing vs Quickcheck

-* We are focusing on quickchecking (aka property-based testing) now but fuzz testing also important
-* Fuzz testing is to acceptance tests as quickcheck is to unit tests
+* Fuzz testing aka fuzzing is to acceptance tests as quickcheck is to unit tests
-  - fuzzers feed in inputs on `stdio` and other input channels to whole app
+  - fuzzers feed random inputs into an app to see what it does (acceptance test modality)
-  - quickcheckers are internally generating random data
+  - quickcheckers on the other hand are testing single functions (unit test modailty)
 * Industry fuzz testers do a lot more more than generate totally random data
   - They may be aware that the string input should fit a particular grammar, e.g. html
-  - They may be combined with a coverage tool and work to find random data "covering" all the code
+  - They may be combined with a coverage tool and work to find random data inputs covering all the code